Assembler: Electronic Certificate

 Yes!
 Through Ratcliffe Works and other programs, students may qualify to have up to 100% of the cost of the program covered.
 Check your eligibility today. - Where are the training locations?

-The estimated hourly wage for mechanical & electronic assemblers is $21.03.
+The estimated hourly wage for electronic assemblers is $27 per hour.
 (Wages are based on data from the U.S. Bureau of Labor Statistics and are estimates only.)

 Get Started Today